facebookarchive/fbmentorship/docs/MentoringCommunication.md

 ## Follow-up meetings

-Before the meeting: go over their status update / report (TODO: link to the template).
+Before the meeting: go over the status update / report that they sent you..
 If they haven't had time to fill it out, ask them to describe it verbally and ask them to fill it in during/after the meeting.

 During the meeting, this flow usually helps: